GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Grand_Hoax/The_BINGO_Rat.md

 &nbsp;

 1. Early on... humans discover that the RNA 78-second message is only an install app.
-Like a "hello world" app of how to modify humans.
+Like a "hello world" app of how to modify animals (including humans).
+But nobody has yet injected it into a human, only animal testing.

 2. First only rats were being given direct injections, each rat in isolation.
 Each rat given a different virus / mRNA injection.
 (A [printer cranking out new variations](https://www.unmc.edu/healthsecurity/transmission/2023/05/02/vaccine-printer-could-help-vaccines-reach-more-people/) for each test run)